 This update per December 23, 2012 may be my last.
 It should be a duty for the Swedish Bridge Federation.

-suffer the loss of Sven-Erik Berglund who successfully had partnered SOF, but regrettably had to leave
+the loss of Sven-Erik Berglund (to the right) who successfully had partnered SOF, but regrettably had to leave

-enjoyed a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the
+a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the chairman of the